dwoo-project/docs/documentation/v1.2/syntax.md

 ---

 ## Variables
-Those are the simplest thing to handle in Dwoo, you just need to know the variable name and you can output it like that : {$name}.
+Those are the simplest thing to handle in Dwoo, you just need to know the variable name and you can output it like that : `{$name}`.
 So let's say you have a variable called date, you would output it using `{$date}`.

 To handle arrays, if you have for example a variable called article that contains three items, title, author and content, you can access the sub-items by separating the array name and the sub-item by a dot (.) so that it looks like this for example:
 <div class="code-box">